SAP-archive/xf-addons/addons/callidus-cpq-connector-0.1.0/docs/overview.md

 type: Details
 ---

-The SAP Callidus CPQ Connector allows you to integrate an SAP Callidus CPQ tenant by registering its APIs and Events.
+The SAP Callidus CPQ Connector allows you to integrate a SAP Callidus CPQ tenant by registering its APIs.
 The integration uses the [extensibility features](https://help.sap.com/viewer/0815bc232f5140bba54a58ab15c82e99/Current/en-US/9ed15aa6eac34b948693955da0c90174.html) available in the SAP C/4HANA cockpit based on concepts and solutions from the open-source project "Kyma", so that you can easily develop Side-by-Side extensions.

 > **NOTE**: The integration is possible in the **preview** mode only.
 Do not use it in production scenarios.